 What are you hoping to gain from mentoring a young woman in music?

 I’m hoping to be able to give back the opportunity that was given to me.
 I was very fortunate to have a female mentor take me under her wing early on in my career.
 She inspired me and helped give me the drive I needed to get my start.
-I’ve spent the past number of years establishing my career in music, and finally feel like I am in a position to help other woman find their place in the industry.
+I’ve spent the past number of years establishing my career in music, and finally feel like I am in a position to help other women find their place in the industry.

 What’s one piece of advice you’d give to a young girl trying to get their start?